Woodworking Plans | 16,000 Step-by-Step Projects

 Buy 15% More Lumber Than the List Calls For

-Boards cup, cuts go wrong, and you'll make at least one mistake you need to redo.
-Padding your material estimate by 15% is far cheaper than an extra trip to the lumber yard mid-build.
+Boards cup, cuts go wrong, and you’ll make at least one mistake.
+Padding your estimate by 15% is far cheaper than an extra trip to the lumber yard mid-build.

 03